Siriusize/TASFAR_demo/README.md

 and
 [New York City taxi trip duration prediction](https://www.kaggle.com/c/nyc-taxi-trip-duration).

 We split the source and target data based on (house or take-off) locations.
-For the California housing dataset, the source data are coastal area and the target data are non-coastal area.
+For the California housing dataset, the source data are from coastal area and the target data are from non-coastal area.
 For the NYC taxi trip duration dataset, the target area is Manhattan district and the source is non-Manhattan area.

 The demo code for the both tasks is included in this repo.
-The sample output of the housing price prediction is as follows:
+For simpleicity, we show sample output of the housing price prediction as follows:

 ### Testing
 ```